Graduate Business Programs: Admissions

 should be sent electronically directly from your University to COBadmissions@stonybrook.edu

 3 Letters of Recommendation

 - Letters of recommendation should be from current or former employers or professors.
-These should be submitted electronically through Apply Yourself.
+These should be submitted electronically through the online application system.

 Proof of satisfactory completion (grade of "C" or better) of a three-credit hour calculus course

 - A request for a waiver from the calculus course requirement will be considered based on the student's undergraduate major, business experience, and career aspirations.